-The following are instructions and guidelines on how to prepare the project summary/abstract" and "Full Project Description" sections of the application.
+The following are instructions and guidelines on how to prepare the "project summary/abstract" and "Full Project Description" sections of the application.
 Under the evaluation criteria section, note that each criterion is preceded by the generic evaluation requirement under the ACF Uniform Project Description (UPD).
-The UPD was approved by the Office of Management and Budget (OMB) Control Number 0970-0139.
+The UPD was approved by the Office of Management and Budget (OMB), control Number 0970-0139, expiration date 12/31/2003.
 The generic UPD requirement is followed by the evaluation criterion specific to the Community Services Block Grant legislation.